Click Here To Schedule A Consultation

 Fraxel – 4 weeks before and after

-Age spots, unlike freckles, will not disappear on their own, even if they are properly protected from sun exposure.
-Age spots require treatment, whether it be with topical ingredients or in-office procedures, for effective diminishment.
-With the help of Dr. Michele Green in New York City, your age spots can be faded as if they were never even there to begin with.
-Whether your age spot treatment is removed through the use of prescription topical creams like hydroquinone or in-office cosmetic procedures such as chemical peels, Fraxel laser or Candela’s AlexTrivantage laser, Dr. Green has the perfect solution for you.
-She will customize your treatment plan to cater to your specific skin concerns, skin type, and unique aesthetic goals.
+Unlike freckles, age spots do not fade over time, even with proper sun protection.
+Effectively minimizing age spots requires treatment, which may include targeted skincare products like tretinoin or in-office procedures such as the TCA peel.
+With the help of board-certified dermatologist Dr. Michele Green in New York City, your age spots can disappear as if they were never present, leading to an even skin tone, a radiant complexion, and an overall more youthful appearance.
+Whether your age spot treatment involves prescription topical creams like hydroquinone or cosmetic procedures such as chemical peels, Fraxel laser, or Candela’s AlexTrivantage laser, Dr. Green has the perfect solution for you.
+She will tailor your treatment plan to meet your specific skin concerns, skin type, and unique aesthetic goals.

 Can age spots be removed?

-Thankfully, we can easily achieve an even-toned complexion and eliminate age spots through the use of tailored skincare products and the application of several non-invasive dermatological techniques.
-For the majority of patients, the discoloration of age spots can be significantly reduced and, in many cases, even completely removed through the use of cosmetic treatments like skin lightening creams, chemical peels, and laser resurfacing treatment sessions.
+Yes!
+The first step to removing age spots is to consult with an experienced, board-certified dermatologist like Dr. Michele Green in NYC.
+Dr. Green can help patients easily achieve an even-toned complexion and eliminate age spots by using several non-invasive dermatological techniques and a tailored skincare routine.
+For most patients, the discoloration associated with age spots can be significantly reduced and, in many cases, even completely removed through cosmetic treatments like laser resurfacing treatment sessions, chemical peels, and skin-lightening creams.
 Dr. Green will review the best options with you during your consultation.
-Together she will create a combination of treatments and products which will produce the most optimal results for your age spot removal.
+Together, she will create a combination of treatments and products to produce the most optimal results for your age spot removal.

 How to get rid of age spots